KLPJOA002/UCT_AtlasScientific_RaspberryPi3B_Logger/README.md

 The Industrial DO/RTD sensor connetects directly to the i4 interLink carrier board using the pre installed SMA connectors.
 Each sensor requires two EZO<sup>TM</sup> Circuits to read the sensor data and provide interfacing.
 One circuit (EZO™ Dissolved Oxygen Circuit) reads dissolved oxygen probe, and another circuit (EZO™ RTD Temperature Circuit) reads the temperature probe.
 ![alt text](AtlasScientific_i4interLink_Connected.jpg)

-By default the EZO^TM^ circuits operate in UART communication mode and so need to be manually configured to operate in I2C communication mode.
+By default the EZO<sup>TM</sup> circuits operate in UART communication mode and so need to be manually configured to operate in I2C communication mode.

-Additionally the circuits come pre-programed with preprogramed I2C addresses which are the same accross the type of cicuit.
+Additionally the circuits come pre-programed with set I2C addresses which are identical accross the same type of cicuit.
 So two connected DO circuits will have the same I2C addresses.
 This can be changed through the I2C communication interface, and so needs to be done before two industrial sensors are conencted to the same carrier board.
 Therefore one DO board and one RTD board per i4 carrier board needs to be configured with a differnt I2C address.

 Instructions for this process is instructed here, however it is important to note that these instructions may become outdated.